open-telemetry/semantic-conventions/docs/openai/openai-metrics.md

 additional filters are applied.

 If the operation has completed successfully, instrumentations SHOULD NOT set `error.type`.

-If a specific domain defines its own set of error codes (such as HTTP or gRPC status codes), it's RECOMMENDED to use a domain-specific attribute and also set `error.type` to capture all errors, regardless of whether they are defined within the domain-specific set or not.

 **[2]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries (e.g. proxies) if it's available.